franciscoxavier04/pm-BIM/docs/use-cases/test-management/README.md

 ### 1.1 Creating a test plan (project)

-A new test plan project is created based on a predefined template using the *create project form*.
+A new test plan project is created based on a predefined template using the [create project form](../../getting-started/projects/#create-a-new-project).

 ![create test plan](create-test-plan.png)